 A special lamp generates the radiation that creates UV light by striking an electric arc through low-pressure mercury vapor.
 This lamp emits a broad spectrum of radiation with intense peaks at UV wavelengths of 253.7 nanometers (nm) which research has shown is the optimum UV wavelength range to destroy bacteria.

-UV is simple to install and requires little supervision, maintenance, or space.
+Unlike industrial water purification system, these systems are simple to install and requires little supervision, maintenance, or space.
 Improved safety, minimum service time, low operation and maintenance costs, and the absence of a chemical smell or taste in finished water are some of the major advantages for selecting UV technology over traditional disinfection technologies.

 Research has confirmed that UV effectiveness is relatively insensitive to temperature and pH differences.